Thermodynamics of Hamiltonian anyons with applications to quantum heat engines: Conclusions

 In this paper, we have introduced a novel model of statistical anyons.
 We have shown that the behavior of our model interpolates non-trivially between that of fermions and bosons.
 Our model exhibits rich thermodynamic properties, including phase transitions, that are controllable by external parameters.
 This dynamic behavior stands in sharp contrast to the more static properties of topological and statistical anyons, which lack such phase transitions.
 We have shown how Hamiltonian anyons can be controlled in order to construct engine cycles which exhibit enhancements in both their efficiency and power output as compared to a working medium of bosons, fermions, or statistical anyons.
 We have also demonstrated that Hamiltonian anyons can be simulated on NISQ quantum devices.

-Our findings open several avenues for future research.
-While this study focuses on non-interacting particles, incorporating interactions could lead to even richer properties.
+Our findings open several avenues for future research, both theoretical and practical.
+Promising platforms for implementation include quantum dots and ion traps, paving the way for direct manipulation of effective particle symmetry.
+On the theory side, incorporating interactions could lead to even richer properties.
 In this initial approach, we penalized the space of nontrivial mixed symmetries, $\tilde{\cH}$, to achieve a clear delineation of symmetric and antisymmetric subspaces.
 Including this space in our analysis might increase the complexity of the problem and reveal new physical phenomena.